 Parents of young children are generally unaware of what a speech/language or hearing problem looks or sounds like, and may be missing or even ignoring the warning signs.
 Yet, early intervention for such disorders can dramatically improve a child’s lifelong ability to understand others and express themselves with greater ease and confidence.

-The following are signs of a language disorder, based on the child’s age:
+These are signs of a language disorder, based on a child’s age:

 - Does not smile nor interact with others (from birth)

 - Makes only a few sounds or gestures, like pointing (7–12 months)

 - Does not understand what others say (7 months–2 years)

 - Says only a few words (12–18 months)

 - Words are not easily understood (18 months–2 years)